cpenv/tk-cpenv/README.md

     * Users will be prompted to select an Environment when they launch an application if they have permissions to multiple Environments for an engine.
     <img src="https://github.com/cpenv/tk-cpenv/blob/master/images/env_selector.png"/>

+5. Optionally restrict the Environment to certain software versions by enter the versions into the "Software Versions" field.
+Leaving it blank will make the Environment apply to all versions of the selected Engine's software.
+For example if you entered "2020 2022" for a "tk-maya" Environment, that would be activated for either Maya 2020 or Maya 2022.

-5. Save your changes!
+6. Save your changes!
 You're ready to launch some software.